daemon1981/mongoose-rattle-plugin/README.md

 ## Description

-Add social interactions to document
+Add social interactions (messages and likes) to mongoose document.

+You can :
+ - like/unlike the document
+ - add/remove comments to the document
+ - add/remove replies to a comment
+ - like/unlike a comment or a reply

 ## Installation